Belle Harris Bennett: International work

 In 1919 Bennett traveled with a Methodist Centenary commission to Europe where they toured the war-torn areas and established Centenary Methodist Churches and missions there.

 Schools, community houses, college women's dormitories

 Bennett was a great advocate for supporting local efforts to provide a more equal playing field for women wage-earners, people of color and non-English-speaking immigrants.
-Here are a few of the schools, city mission houses and state universities' dormitories built specifically for women co-eds:
+Here are a few of the schools, city mission houses and state universities' dormitories built specifically for female students: